Xalgorithms/general-documentation/docs/xalgo.md

 and assignment of roles.
 The roles themselves will be associated with users from the original JupyterHub instance.

-## Publishing
+## Authoring and Publishing

-When using JupyterHub notebooks, users will be able to publish versions of the notebook and the associated rules.
-Tags in GitHub will be used to support this functionality.
-When a user indicates a new version, a tag will automatically be created in GitHub to mark the version.
-This versioning will be **permanent**.
-To make changes **after a version has been published**, the user will have to publish a **new** version.
-UI elements will be added to the JupyterHub instance to support versions.
+Any user of the XA Authoring environment based on JupyterHub will be automatically allocated a *sandbox* for editing the notebook, tables and rules.
+This environment will be preserved as a specially named *branch* in GitHub.
+As the author makes changes to the package or its contents, changes will be *comitted* to their sandbox branch.
+The package on such a branch can be deployed to a *sandbox* within the Fabric (see Execution) with the same name as the author's snadbox branch.
+When they want to *publish* these changes to the *official* version of the package, the branch will be *merged* into the *master* branch of the repo and a new version tag (this is the version of the **entire repository**) will be created.
+This publication will trigger a *rebuild* of the package within the Fabric.

+In addition to the master branch of the repo, there will exist a *development* branch that an author can optionally select as a target for their changes.
+This is a fully functional edition of the rule package running *live* on the Fabric with precisely the same capabilities as a *production* version published on the *master* branch.
+The *development* branch has some differences from the *master* (or *production*) branch:

+- incoming documents must be *specifically targeted* to run using rules from the branch

+- references to tables within a rule in the package will automatically use the *development* version of the referenced table even if there is a production version of the table with the same version

+# Rules on the Fabric

+## Deployment

+As described above, Rule packages are deployed to the Fabric when a merge occurs on the *master* branch of the repository.
+The deployment steps are:

+1. *Revisions Service* detects a merge and pulls the branch from GitHub

+1. For all rules or tables in the package that have updated versions, new versions are added to the document database; any package-level data is updated

+1. The job processing tables in Cassandra are updated

+As soon as this deployment is completed, incoming documents will be processed using the latest versions of the rules.

+## Sandboxes

 If a user would like to test their rules, the XADF will provide a *sandbox environment* on the Fabric.
 This will allow the user to run their rules against simple input documents.
-To isolate the changes that the user is testing in their sandbox, GitHub branches will be used to isolate the changes they have made to their notebook and associated rules or tables.
+To isolate the changes that the user is testing in their sandbox, GitHub branches will be used.
 When the user is happy with their changes, they will be able to merge the sandbox into the master branch of the GitHub repository **as a new version**.
 As with versions, additional UI will be added to the JupyterHub application.

 # Syntax